 The lawyer said, “His significant health problems would burden a local or state government.”
 Ziccarelli also stated that Zombory was very protective of his daughters and that the father only did what he did because he felt like grave injustices were being carried out against his family, including his grandchildren.
 He was also angry at David because the ex-husband wanted to take the kids away.
 Eventually, Zombory was sentenced to 9 years in prison on charges of conspiracy to commit aggravated murder.

-Lake County Common Pleas Judge Richard L. Collins Jr., said this in court – “The medical conditions didn’t stop you from committing a crime.
+In court, Lake County Common Pleas Judge Richard L. Collins Jr. said, “The medical conditions didn’t stop you from committing a crime.
 And your age certainly didn’t stop you from committing a crime.
 I believe you could commit this crime again if given the opportunity to do so.”
-Zombory had served 5 years of his sentence in 2018, reportedly at Marion Correctional Institution, when he passed away at age 83.
+Zombory had served five years of his sentence, reportedly at Marion Correctional Institution, when he passed away due to natural causes at the age of 83 in 2018.

 Read More: Where is Christine Metter Now?